gyrogovernance/science/docs/CommonGovernanceModel.md

 Throughout this document, 'absolute' means a proposition φ is invariant under both transitions (□φ holds), not that the modal operators [L] and [R] are identical.
 The operators remain distinct; absoluteness characterizes invariance of specific formulas under transitions.

-## 3.4 The Operational Axioms
+## 3.4 The Foundational Assumption and Lemmas

-The primitive principle 'The Source is Common' is formalized through seven operational axioms, collectively designated CS (Common Source):
+The primitive principle 'The Source is Common' is formalized through one foundational assumption (CS) and four lemmas (UNA, ONA, BU, Memory):

 Ordering principle.
 The numbering CS1–CS7 mirrors the canonical dependency CS → UNA → ONA → BU.
 It reflects logical grouping rather than temporal priority.
 Conceptually, the axioms group as: horizon asymmetry (CS1–CS2), depth-two contingency (CS3, CS5), depth-four closure (CS7), and bridge implications (CS4, CS6).